CyrusMoreno/alpacas-r-socute/index.md

 ## Case Study: Cyclistic Bike Share
 #### How does a bike-share navigate speedy success?

 Here is the scenario, I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company's future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
-But first, Cyclistic executives must apporove your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must apporove our recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 In this project, I analyzed bike share data to uncover key usage patterns.
 I used data cleaning techniques to ensure the quality and accuracy of the data, followed by exploratory data analysis to identify trends and patterns.